Giulia Momoli: Beach volleyball

 She played the Kristiansand stage with the new Italian Champion Barbara Campanari.
 With Labee, she played and won an amateur tournament in Bibione.
 At the end of August, reunited with Gioria, she reached 13th place in Sanya – Cina – and was 9th place in Phuket – Thailand.
 With nine out of 15 tournaments played, they were the 27th couple in the World Ranking with 1500 points.

-During 2011 she took part in the Olympic qualification process through the World Tour Ranking with Gioria.
-In Brasilia at the season opening they qualified for the Main Draw in 25th place.
+During 2011, she took part in the Olympic qualification process through the World Tour Ranking with Gioria.
+In Brasília at the season opening they qualified for the Main Draw in 25th place.
 In Sanya they failed to qualify for the Main Draw having lost the single elimination bracket, placing therefore 33rd.
 In Shanghai they took advantage of a Wild Card with the 25th seeding position, and after winning two matches they reached 17th place.
 In Myslowice, they qualified for the Main Draw and reached 17th place.
 In Bibione they won the amateur tournament from which they were sponsored.
 During the first Grand Slam of the season in Beijing in the same venue where the Giochi della XXIX Olimpiade was held, starting from the Qualification Tournament [Q8,25] with 5 wins and 2 losses (the last one against the World Champions, Kessy-Ross) they had their best seasonal result, 9th place, which brought them among the World's 20 best couples.
 During the World Championships held in Rome in the Foro Italico they missed the single elimination phase by just 3 points out of 120, therefore ending in 33rd place.
 During the second Grand Slam of the season played in Stavanger, Norway, they won for the first time in their career the pool in a Grand Slam advancing directly to the 8th finals, but losing against a team from Greece they ended in 9th place.
 With 5 victories in a row, and with a 3,333 set ratio, they had their best seasonal result [Q7, 25] to 9th place.

-Momoli and Gioria currently occupy the 20th place with 1,020 points in the World Rankings FIVB WT, representing the second best Italian couple at the national and international level.
+Momoli and Gioria occupied the 20th place with 1,020 points in the World Rankings FIVB WT, representing the second best Italian couple at the national and international level.